NadeemDin/azure-database-migration172/README.md

 ## Thoughts
 Azure offers a seamless user experience, enticing users to integrate more with its services through its intuitive interface and abundance of tools.
+When architecting a new cloud-based system, having a visual diagram of the architecture can be invaluable.
+It serves as a guide, ensuring clarity and preventing confusion amidst the build process.